.NET Microservices: Architecture for Containerized .NET Applications

-This guide has been revised to cover .NET Core 2.2 version plus many additional updates related to the same “wave” of technologies (that is.
-Azure and additional 3rd party technologies) coinciding in time with .NET Core 2.2.
-That’s why the book version has also been updated to version 2.2.
+This guide has been revised to cover .NET Core 3.1 version along with many additional updates related to the same “wave” of technologies (that is, Azure and additional third-party technologies) coinciding in time with the .NET Core 3.1 release.
+That’s why the book version has also been updated to version 3.1.

 What this guide does not cover

 This guide does not focus on the application lifecycle, DevOps, CI/CD pipelines, or team work.
 The complementary guide Containerized Docker Application Lifecycle with Microsoft Platform and Tools focuses on that subject.
 The current guide also does not provide implementation details on Azure infrastructure, such as information on specific orchestrators.